hpc2n/gpu-course/hands-ons/2.intermediate/1.shared/README.md

     The kernel should store the final sum to the first element of the vector `y`.
 Transfer the **first** element back to the host memory and validate the result.
-Remove the now obsolite `for` loop.
+Remove the now obsolite `final_sum` function.

     Compile and test your modified program.